 Immediate Relief to Homeless

-AUW has distributed over $2,090,233 to 18 service providers across the state who are now aiding homeless individuals and families and those on the brink of homelessness.
+AUW has distributed over $4.7 million to 20 service providers across the state who are now aiding homeless individuals and families and those on the brink of homelessness.
 The state funding helps keep individuals and families housed by providing them with financial assistance toward rent, as well as stabilization services such as mediation, credit counseling and case management.
 The funding also provides assistance to those who are homeless and ready to move into housing.

 AUW has increased the capacity of the 211 hotline to include a Homeless Coordination Center that is now serving as a central hub for resources for the homeless and those at risk of becoming homeless.
 Through this Center, AUW is able to identify opportunities to provide additional services to those in need, such as assistance with food stamps, bus passes and more.
 These additional services help to stabilize households and increase the likelihood that individuals and families remain housed.

 “We would like to say how amazing this program is and how it has helped us tremendously!
 I was the only person working in our household as my wife at the time had just given birth to our twin boys.
 Three months after having the twins, we were told by our landlord that they needed to end our lease early.
 We were in complete shock with no alternatives.
 We thought we would end up homeless.
 It was a very scary situation, however thanks to the Coordinated Statewide Homeless Initiative program, we were approved to receive a deposit and moved into our new apartment.
 We were beyond thankful and appreciative.
 Without the organization’s help, we would have been homeless.”
 The R. Family